VISmodding/Install-PSIO-on-PSone/README.md

 ## Credits
   - TZMVX that shared in the past the way to wire a PSIO cartdridge inside the PSone.
 So my project started from it.
 I cannot find this project so if someone indicate me whois TZMVX I can give him/her proper credits.
   - [Cybdyn Systems](https://psio.cybdyn-systems.com.au/store/psio-cartridge/) that practically allowed me on Discord to share this project.
+  - [Voultar](https://voultar.com/) that shared the PSIO circuit switchboard.
   - [ModeSelect](https://modeselect.neocities.org/) Discord user that have provided me the PSone board photos.

 ## License